-If the drive is an SSD (solid-state drive), Windows 7 detects it as an SSD and turns off defrag and superfetch/prefetch for the whole system including the Intel® SSD 910 series.
+If the drive is an SSD, Windows 7 detects it as an SSD and turns off defrag and superfetch/prefetch for the whole system including the Intel® SSD 910 series.

-If the drive is HDD (hard disk drive), the user would need to turn off defrag and superfetch/prefetch manually, and once these features are turned off, it is off for all drives including the HDD.
-Refer to this link for instructions on how to turn off these features: Windows 7 & SSD: defragmentation, SuperFetch, prefetch*
+If the drive is HDD (hard disk drive), then you turn off defrag and superfetch/prefetch manually.
+Once these features are turned off, it is off for all drives including the HDD.

 This applies to: